AuroraRyunix/PWR-manager/README.md

 - Automatic update of the service with the user's external IP address.
 - Separate log files for standard output and standard error.
 - Automatically installs the required java version
+- Asks for a password and automatically starts the service

 ## Prerequisites